 In some cases, the doctor needs to help labor begin by using:

 Inducing labor is done instead of waiting for your body to go into labor on its own.
-In the US, nearly one in five labors is induced.

 Other reasons for induction include: